aditya5076/neosoft-assesement-acl-dms-system/README.md

 ## Overview

 The Admin Panel Data Management System (DMS) is a powerful and versatile tool for managing your Data efficiently.
-This system is designed with a focus on three main features: Access Control List (ACL), SMTP Mails, CSV export/import, and DataTables for data representation.
+This system is designed with a focus on three main features: Access Control List (ACL), SMTP Mails, CSV export, and DataTables for data representation.

 ## Features

 -   **Access Control List (ACL)**: Securely manage user access and permissions to control who can view, edit, or delete specific data.
 -   **SMTP Mails**: Send email notifications and alerts directly from the system.
 Easily configure SMTP settings for email integration.

--   **CSV Import**: Quickly import data in CSV format for easy data migration and backups.
+-   **CSV Export**: Quickly export data in CSV format for easy data migration and backups.

 -   **DataTables**: Utilize DataTables for a responsive and interactive data representation.
 Sort, search, and paginate your data effortlessly.